jonasrichard/ejson/README.md

 #### Derived fields

-Often we don't want to send `erlang:timestamp()` as is to the client side but we want to calculate a time can be feed into Javascript's `new Date(long)`.
+Often we don't want to send `os:timestamp()` as is to the client side but we want to calculate a time can be feed into Javascript's `new Date(long)`.

 We have the possibility to convert values before passing to JSON encoding engine (and also we can convert values after the JSON engine decoded from an incoming JSON).
 There are two types of manipulations here: converting the value of a field, or create a new field out of the blue.

 When we define a field we can provide `pre_encode/2` or `post_decode/1` hooks.
-Let us see how to work with `erlang:timestamp/0`.
+Let us see how to work with `os:timestamp/0`.

 ```erlang
 -module(time).